 - Finally, I whip up my Latte, pour it in my travel mug, and do the dishes before I head out the door.

 Now are there places in this routine that could be improved?
 Sure.
 But for me, right now, this ritual works and helps me feel calm and grounded for my day ahead.
-I tend to prefer exercising and doing my breath work or meditation in the evening, so it’s just not part of my morning, but that doesn’t mean it can’t be a part of yours!
+I tend to prefer exercising, so it’s just not part of my morning, but that doesn’t mean it can’t be a part of yours!
 The point is, find a routine that works for you and make it a priority.

 It doesn’t have to be perfect and you’re allowed to have days where it doesn’t happen.
 Life doesn’t care about your plans and you can’t always make this kind of time.
 However, if you make a few choices that start to prioritize our health slowly they’ll start crowding out the not-so-healthy choices until one morning you wake up and you’re all “Damn!
 I used to get up 5 hours later than this and start my day with a smoke and a tummy ache.
 Who the hell am I and how do I feel so good?” 😉